 - Purchase post cards at one of the shops on Castaway and mail them from the post office to get a Castaway cancellation mark!
 I of course forged notes from Mickey to my littles and can’t wait for them to arrive!!!
 The postcards were a couple of dollars each and the stamps were $0.65.

 - Check out the kids club at Scuttles Cove.

 - There are free soft drinks, ice cream and wonderful fruit stands all day long.
 YUM!
 There is also a bbq lunch of burgers, hot dogs, etc. But we all recommend the grilled mahi.
 So good!

 - We didn’t do any pre-rentals of floats or snorkeling.
-Floats were easy to rent once we were there but ours honestly didn’t get much use.
-This time we brought our own snorkel gear and had fun with that.
+Floats are easy to rent there and are a lot of fun.
+We bring our own snorkel gear and had fun with that.
 You DO have to wear a vest but it’s free.
 The good stuff is really far out, so I wouldn’t recommend doing this until at least 9 or 10 years old and only for good, strong swimmers.
 They aren’t going to drown, but it’s a long way out and back.